ranido/cms_obi/README.md

      * cms/server/contest/templates/overview.html
      * cms/server/contest/templates/task_description.html

-2. Allow using the pbkdf2 hashing method for passwords.
+2. Allow using the pbkdf2 hashing method for passwords (we wanted to use the same passwords the contestants already had for our main web server, Django).

    Affected files:
      * cmscommon/crypto.py